natalie-ava/StudentPerformance/README.md

 Initially, a Random Forest classifier was implemented to predict overall pass/fail status.
 However, high misclassification rates led to a refined approach—developing separate predictive models for each subject.
 This approach improves interpretability and allows for targeted interventions for at-risk students in specific subjects.

-The Student Performance Predictive Model, developed in the accompanying Jupyter Notebook (`StudentPerformance_PredictiveModel.ipynb`), demonstrates an accuracy of approximately 62% for each subject.
+The Student Performance Predictive Model, developed in a Google Collab Notebook, demonstrates an accuracy of approximately 62% for each subject.
 The classification results highlight key features influencing student success and provide a foundation for improving educational strategies.

 # Methods